 The Sheikh Zayed Mosque is the largest mosque in the country and the 8th biggest mosque in the world.
 This mosque has a capacity to hold up to 41, 000 worshipers.
 The Sheikh Zayed Mosque alone is worth an Abu Dhabi day trip from Dubai.
 Stepping into the mosque makes you immediately feel like you’re in an Arabian palace.
 Be prepared to be hypnotized by the golden detail trim aligning the archways and white marble structures from the ground crawling up to the ceiling.
 A picture would be unable to capture the grandeur of the 82-white domes underneath the blue sky.

-Due to the absolute magnificence of the mosque you could easily spend 2-3 hours here taking photos alone.
-If you do decide to opt out of a group tour, there are private tours you can book to learn about the history and architecture of this mosque.
+Due to the absolute magnificence of the mosque, you could easily spend 2-3 hours here taking photos alone.
+If you do decide to opt-out of a group tour, there are private tours you can book to learn about the history and architecture of this mosque.
 For information regarding pricing, click here.

 To experience true Emirate opulence, I suggest you head to the Emirates Palace Hotel for an unforgettable Emirate experience.
 This colossal palace alone had me lost for an hour, literally.
 We are on a time crunch here, I do suggest leaving breadcrumbs to find your way to the exit!
-Don’t want to loose precious time searching on how to get out of the building.
+Don’t want to lose precious time searching on how to get out of the building.

 The main building is filled with breathtaking architecture, marble floors, and don’t forget to look up and stare at the large intricate dome picked in gold above.
-There are numerous shops, international restaurants, and places to to browse for some rare souvenirs and bites to eat.
+There are numerous shops, international restaurants, and places to browse for some rare souvenirs and bites to eat.

 Desert Safari Tour